ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`ISet` requires `A` to have an `Order`.
-The `Order[A]` instance must remain the
-same between calls or internal assumptions will be invalid, leading to data
-corruption: i.e. we are assuming typeclass coherence such that `Order[A]` is
-unique for any `A`.

 `ISet` mengharap `A` untuk mempunyai kelas tipe `Order`.
 Instans `Order[A]`
 harus tetap sama disela tiap pemanggilan.
 Bila tidak, asumsi internal akan
 invalid dan menyebabkan korupsi data: mis, kita mengasumsikan koherensi
 kelas tipe dimana `Order[A]` unik untuk tiap `A`.

-The `ISet` ADT unfortunately permits invalid trees.
-We strive to write ADTs that
-fully describe what is and isn't valid through type restrictions, but sometimes
-there are situations where it can only be achieved by the inspired touch of an
-immortal.
-Instead, `Tip` / `Bin` are `private`, to stop users from accidentally
-constructing invalid trees. `.insert` is the only way to build an `ISet`,
-therefore defining what constitutes a valid tree.

 Sayangnya, ADT `ISet` melarang adanya pohon invalid.
 Kita akan berusaha untuk
 menulis ADT yang mendeskripsikan secara lengkap mengenai apa yang valid dan